Care & Cleaning

 Your pack can go just about anywhere you go—but NOT in the washing machine.
 Machine-washing your pack can twist or tear the straps and fixtures, and wear away the fabric’s weatherproof coating.
 If you decide to go rogue and throw your pack in the wash anyway, just be aware that it voids the Got Your Bak™ warranty.

-The Podium series bottles are all easy to clean by hand or in the dishwasher.
+The Podium series bottles are all easy to clean.
 Here’s how:

-- Remove the bottle cap and make sure the Jet Valve is open so water can circulate through as you wash it.
+- Remove the bottle cap and make sure the Lockout is open so water can circulate through as you wash it

-- Wash the cap and bottle with warm, soapy water, or put them in the top rack of the dishwasher.
+- Wash the cap with warm soapy water OR put in the top rack of the dishwasher

 Follow these steps: